bulatych/DNA_structures_polycomb_in_neurons/README.md

 1. Investigate the localization of G-quadruplexes(G4s) and Z-DNA at PRC2 anchor regions in human neurons.
 Examine the enrichment of these secondary DNA structures in promoter regions  of both transcription factor (TF) and non-transcription factor (non-TF) genes of polycomb anchor regions.

 2. Perform gene ontology analysis to link the identified regions to relevant biological processes.
-Examine tissue-specifity for genes with Z-DNA and G4s.
+Examine tissue-specifity for genes intersected with Z-DNA and G4s.

 3. Utilize UMAP clustering to explore how experimental and predicted Z-DNA regions group and are characterized by various omics features in neuronal tissue.
 Higlight the clustering patterns of Z-DNA regions that overlap with PRC2 anchors.
+Implement feature importance analysis of these omics vectors.

 **Results**